 Twelve computerized winches extend the carpet over a cushion of air.
 It takes 30 minutes to retract the artificial turf carpet and approximately two hours for full set up to be completed.

-The Superior Dome is also home of the United States Olympic Education Center offices, as well as special training areas for the USOEC's boxing, weightlifting and wrestling teams.
+The Superior Dome is also home of the United States Olympic Training Site, as well as special training areas for the NMU-OTS's weightlifting and wrestling teams.

 For information on renting the Superior Dome, call 906-227-2850.
 To view what is taking place on the main floor of the Superior Dome, go to the Dome webcam.